Tag Archive for "telematic art"

 Nam June Paik Art Center (under construction).
 Photo S. Dietz

-As much as I complain about the non-intersection of the so-called contemporary art world and the art formerly known as new media, recently a prestigious international jury consisting of Hank Bull, executive director of Center A in Vancouver; Doryun Chong, associate curator at The Museum of Modern Art in New York; Udo Kittelman, director of the National Galleries, Berlin; Tetsuo Kogawa, artist and professor at Keizai University, Tokyo; and Barbara Vanderlinden, Belgian curator and author, selected media pioneer Robert Adrian X to split the $50,000 Nam June Paik Art Center Award with Eun-me Ahn, Ceal Floyer and Seung-taek Lee.
+As much as I complain about the non-intersection of the so-called contemporary art world and the art formerly known as new media world, recently a prestigious international jury consisting of Hank Bull, executive director of Center A in Vancouver; Doryun Chong, associate curator at The Museum of Modern Art in New York; Udo Kittelman, director of the National Galleries, Berlin; Tetsuo Kogawa, artist and professor at Keizai University, Tokyo; and Barbara Vanderlinden, Belgian curator and author, selected media pioneer Robert Adrian X to split the $50,000 Nam June Paik Art Center Award with Eun-me Ahn, Ceal Floyer and Seung-taek Lee.

 Ars Electronica invites artists and scientists to submit proposals for new and novel ways to connect, in real time, people to people and people to environments in different physical locations.
 The goal is to expand and explore meaningful exchanges between remote groups of people.